Luka967/CSSockets/README.md

 # CSSockets

-A WIP implementation of event-based sockets for .NET Core 2.0.
+An implementation of event-based sockets for .NET Core 2.0.
-Includes highly scalable, wrapped TCP, low-level HTTP and raw WebSockets.
+Includes highly scalable, wrapped TCP, low-level HTTP and raw WebSockets, all being thread-safe, yet internally use the least amount of threads.
 Data handling is done with Node.js-inspired reinvented streams - see CSSockets.Streams.
-Designed to use the least amount of threads that deliver excellent performance.
 This is a shaky but functioning library - bug hunting is encouraged.

 This project uses object-oriented programming to a large extent to enable heavy customization:
   - All streams inherit either interfaces directly or base classes.
-  - TcpSocket is to be wrapped and accessed with events and stream methods, however the Socket behind it is exposed if you want to do magic.
+  - Sockets are wrapped then accessed with events and stream methods however it's left exposed if you want to do magic.
-  - All the base HTTP classes are made with generics (see CSSockets.Http.Base and CSSockets.Http.Reference) so you can even make your own HTTP version if you want to.
+  - All the base HTTP classes are built on generics so you can even make your own HTTP version, albeit not in the form of HTTP/2.

 The performance focus is around parallelization of heavy workloads but with minimal cross-thread tampering:
-  - All the BaseReadable, BaseWritable, UnifiedDuplex, BaseDuplex and Compressors stream implemenatations call further operations on the caller thread.
+  - Calls to Readable, Writable, Duplex and Compressors stream implemenatations don't cross or make new threads.
-  - Accepted sockets made by CSSockets.Tcp.TcpSocket are handled with Socket.Select to ensure minimal thread usage.
+  - Accepted sockets made by CSSockets.Tcp.Listener are handled with Socket.Select to ensure minimal thread usage.
-  - Multiple socket I/O processor threads will be opened for more than 32 sockets.
+  - Multiple socket I/O processor threads will be opened for more than X sockets - even that is open to change.

 Implementations: